 - The Rocheworld series features solar sails heavily.
 They are used for cargo vessels in the solar system, and the interstellar ship sent to the Barnard system uses a solar sail propelled by a laser on Mercury.

 - The Wind from the Sun by Arthur C. Clarke is about an international race by solar sailing ships from the Earth to the Moon, patterned on America's Cup style yacht racing.

-- Centauri Knights uses beam-assisted magsail ships as the only means of travel between Alpha Centauri and the Sol system.
+- The Big Eyes, Small Mouth sourcebook Centauri Knights uses beam-assisted magsail ships as the only means of travel between Alpha Centauri and the Sol system.
 They travel at a significant fraction of light speed, but the trip still takes seven years.

-- An optional technology in Traveller, but usually to slow to be worth it except for sport.
+- An optional technology in Traveller, but usually too slow to be worth it except for sport.

 - Starting in Space Empires IV, you can place solar sails on your ships for bonus movement.
 They still work even if there isn't an actual star in the system, though.